greymatter-io/operator/README.md

 ./scripts/bootstrap # checks that you have the latest dependencies for the cue evaluation of manifests.
 ```

 Evaluate the kubernetes manifests using CUE:

+Note: You may run the operator locally entirely without GitOps (i.e., using only baked-in, local CUE config) by adding
+`-t test=true` to the `cue eval ...`.
+At the moment, you will still need to create the greymatter-sync-secret as below,
+or else remove the references to it in the operator manifests, but it won't be used with `-t test=true`.

 ```bash
 (
 cd pkg/cuemodule/core